Breastfeeding and complementary feeding: importance, challenges and protection in emergencies

 When breastfeeding is a positive experience, its practice reinforces itself.
 Similarly, when it is not established or carried out correctly, its practice becomes increasingly difficult.
 For example, when exclusive breastfeeding is replaced by formula milk or accompanied by the premature introduction of other foods or liquids, several negative effects occur.
 First, the use of these other foods results in a lower intake of breast milk, which is much more nutritious and has more protective effects than any other alternative.
 Additionally, the baby's demand for breast milk decreases, along with the sucking stimulus, and ultimately, milk production diminishes.
 Without support, mothers facing this situation may be forced to rely entirely on the substitutes for breast milk that initiated the problem.

-Promotion of breastfeeding from the health services
+Breastfeeding promotion from health services

-Promotion of breastfeeding in the community
+Breastfeeding promotion in the community

 The creation of support groups and networks among mothers and families going through a similar life stage can be very helpful in identifying and properly overcoming difficulties.
 Examples of difficulties include the self-perception of producing insufficient milk or of insufficient quality, or the incorrect interpretation of normal baby behaviors as signs of a problem.
 Some issues, which are easy to prevent or address, often lead to the introduction of supplements or artificial formulas, and to the premature and definitive cessation of breastfeeding and its benefits.